mikeolaniyi/Food-Claim-Exploratory-Data-Analysis-on-Python/README.md

 # 2:
-# Describe the distribution of time to close for all claims.
-Your answer must include a visualization that shows the distribution.
+# Create a visualization that describes the distribution of time to close for all claims.

 ```python